Diaper Changing, Step by Step

 Get Your Supplies Together

 Have everything at hand, because you never want to leave your baby unattended.
 You'll need: a clean diaper or two, something to wipe baby with, and a flat surface.
-If you use cloth diapers, you'll need a clean diaper cover or waterproof pants (and pins).
 If your baby has diaper rash or is less than a month old, have cotton balls or squares, warm water, a towel, and diaper rash cream handy.

 Always Keep One Hand on Your Baby